 Supinoxin is a potential first-in-class small molecule that inhibits the phosphorylation of p68 RNA helicase, a protein that we believe plays a key role in cancer growth, progression and metastasis.
 Phosphorylated p68, which is highly expressed in cancer cells, but not in normal cells, results in up-regulation of cancer-related genes and a subsequent proliferation or tumor growth of cancer cells.
 Supinoxin selectively blocks phosphorylated p68, thereby decreasing the proliferation or growth of cancer cells.
 In pre-clinical tissue culture models and in-vivo xenograft models, Supinoxin has demonstrated single-agent tumor growth inhibition synergism with cytotoxic agents and activity against drug resistant cancer cells.
 In particular, in in-vivo xenograft models of human RCC and pancreatic cancer, treatment with Supinoxin on days 1 to 20 in mouse models produced a survival benefit beyond 65 days.
-In July 2012, we submitted an investigational new drug ("IND") application to the FDA for Supinoxin.
+In July 2012, we submitted an investigational new drug application, or IND, to the FDA for Supinoxin.
 We initiated a Phase I clinical trial in August 2013 to study Supinoxin's safety and efficacy in patients with solid tumors.
-Four doses (25mg, 50mg, 100mg, and 150mg) have been tested and the MTD of Supinoxin has not yet been achieved.
-Testing in the fifth dose group (225mg) is ongoing.
+Patients in five dose groups (25mg, 50mg, 100mg, 150mg, and 225mg) have been enrolled and the MTD of Supinoxin has not yet been reached.
+We are currently enrolling patients for the sixth dose group (300 mg).
+Depending on the number of dose groups needed to determine the MTD, we expect to complete this trial in the first quarter of 2015.
+Based on the progress of the Supinoxin clinical development program and the level of interest expressed from a number of oncology-focused pharmaceutical companies, Rexahn is continuing its discussions with multiple companies to explore collaborative business structures in an effort to maximize the potential upside value of the program.